Ordesa National Park and Monte Perdido

 Difficulty: this is a fun and exciting activity with few problems.
 You have the chance to abseil, jump and slide, but you can usually avoid these problematic parts.

-Some of the canyons for this level are Viandico’s Canyon, Canyon of Las Gloces, Furco’s Canyon, Mirabal’s Canyon, Barrosa’s Canyon, Yesa’s Canyon, Trigoniero’s Canyon, etc. More information: Canyoning was first done by speleologists and then by mountain climbers.
+Some of the canyons for this level are Viandico’s Canyon, the Canyon of Las Gloces, Furco’s Canyon, Mirabal’s Canyon, Barrosa’s Canyon, Yesa’s Canyon, Trigoniero’s Canyon, etc. More information: Canyoning was first done by speleologists and then by mountain climbers.

 Many people also practise these days canyoning without a particular preference for mountain sports.